-- CGPA limit to award 'first class with distinction' raised from 7.5 to 8.0 - All mid examinations considered for assessment. - CO-PO mapping of all courses carried out and evaluation methods developed to assess PO attainments. - Question paper pattern revised in accordance with the revised Blooms taxonomy, and in line with the course and program outcomes.
+- NEP 2020 based Integrated learning model comprising Learning Thinking Understanding -Skilling Applying Creating. - CGPA limit to award 'first class with distinction' raised from 8.0 and above. - CO-PO mapping of all courses carried out and evaluation methods developed to assess PO attainments. - Question paper pattern revised and starts from apply level of Blooms taxonomy, and in line with the course and program outcomes. - A panel of in-house and industry experts carry out project evaluation.